All Episodes

 Well, I contend that they just did that through the health care bill indirectly.

-It's actually to make the cost of my health care go up, and it's gonna be a lot worse than what I'm getting right now.
+It's actually going to make the cost of my health care go up, and it's going to be a lot worse than what I'm getting right now.

 California economy is a nightmare, and I am living it.